-The conservation easement includes outdoor recreation, such as swimming, hiking, fishing and sightseeing as a BPV to be protected.
+The conservation easement includes outdoor recreation (camping, picnicking, fishing, hiking, and swimming) as a BPV to be protected.
 Furthermore, the conservation easement provides that the landowner will allow public access on the property at levels substantially consistent with those existing at the time the conservation easement is recorded, subject to PG&E's Reserved Rights (Section 7 of the conservation easement), and the landowner's right to make reasonable rules and regulations.

-&lt;sup>1 Land Conservation Commitment I.02-04-026, Appendix E, p.
-38
+2 Land Conservation Commitment I.02-04-026, Appendix E, p.
+38 Bear River (BYLT) Retained Updated Final LCCP 14